notedwin-dev/ApSpace-Discord-Bot/README.md

 - **🔄 Personal Timetable Management**
   - Remember your intake code and tutorial group for quick access
   - View timetable by date, weekday, or module code
+  - Multiple display formats for weekly schedule (time-only, with location, with module details)
+  - 12-hour or 24-hour time format options
+  - Smart pagination for multi-week schedules
   - Automatic weekly and daily timetable updates
   - Smart filtering based on tutorial groups
   - Personalized DM notifications for your schedule
   - Clear distinction between online and physical classes
+  - Week-based grouping with easy navigation

 - **📬 Smart Notifications**
   - Choose between server-wide announcements and personal DMs